 As Artist in Residence, Adam shares in the musical leadership of our weekly Choral Evensong services as both conductor and organist.
 He coordinates guest musicians for the Music at Midday series and assisted in the design of the new chancel organ by Schoenstein & Co.
-He received his DMA in 2014 under John Schwandt at the University of Oklahoma following studies at Furman University and Yale University, earning the BM and MM degrees respectively.
+He received his DMA in 2014 at the University of Oklahoma following studies at Furman University and Yale University, earning the BM and MM degrees respectively.
 He has been a prize winner in multiple prestigious organ competitions, including the Firmin Swinnen Prize (second place) at the Longwood Gardens International Organ Competition, and first place awards at the Albert Schweitzer, Poister, Mader, and West Chester University organ competitions.
 His performing career has taken him across the United States and to five tours of Germany, as well as tours to England and Switzerland.
 He has performed at conventions of the American Institute of Organbuilders, Organ Historical Society, and the American Guild of Organists.